etherlinkcom/docs/docs/welcome/how-is-etherlink-governed.md

 ### 2. Promotion period

 When a proposal moves to the Promotion period, bakers vote on whether to adopt the proposed kernel update.
+The Promotion period is the same length as the Proposal period.
 To pass, the proposal must meet both of these standards:

 - Quorum: A quorum of all of the voting power in the system must vote either "Yea", "Nay", or "Pass."